alecmaly/static-analysis-toolig/vscode-static-analysis-extension/README.md

 click 				= go-to next node (caller|callee of current node/function)
-ctrl + click		= add caller|callee nodes from current node alt + click			= remove caller|callee nodes from current node  (temporary - will come back when graph is reset) ctrl + alt + click	= remove caller|callee nodes from current node  (must be toggled off for graph to reset, this is a setting on the function)
+ctrl + click		= add caller|callee nodes from current node alt + click			= remove caller|callee nodes from current node  (temporary - will come back when graph is reset) shift + alt + click	= remove caller|callee nodes from current node  (must be toggled off for graph to reset, this is a setting on the function)

 <node : codeblock>